rkaunismaa/LLaMa2_PlayGround/README.md

 docker container start hfpt_Oct28

+## Sunday, December 17, 2023

+Yesterday, I uninstalled haystack-ai, then ran 'pip install farm-haystack', and this is the version I have been using for the past 24 hours.

 ## Saturday, December 16, 2023

 Installed 'pip install farm-haystack[inference]' this morning.
 Why does it downgrade transformers??